 We’ve all heard about the benefits of physical activity for the whole family, ranging from stronger immune systems to lowered risk of diabetes to improved mental health and brain function.
 But when so many of our everyday routines — like homework, commuting, and nightly entertainment — involve sitting still, it’s hard to get in enough movement.

 Especially in the doldrums of winter, getting the recommended amount of exercise on a daily or weekly basis — or convincing yourself or your kids to go outside at all — can seem nearly impossible.
 And fitting gym workouts into your stretched schedule (not to mention budget) is often unrealistic.

 The key to getting in more physical activity, without breaking the bank or somehow adding more hours to the day, is to make small changes to your family’s everyday routines.
 Here are some approaches to start with.
-Once you implement one small change, you’ll start to think of even more solutions that could work for your family — and bring some joy to your winter!
+Of course everyone’s health considerations are different, and you’ll know best what works for your family.
+Once you implement one small change, you’ll start to think of even more solutions that could help — and bring some joy to your winter!

 Change up your commute

 Walking or biking to school is a healthy habit to start young, but is only a reality for about 11 percent of school kids these days.
 Of course it’s not feasible for everyone, but maybe there is a segment of your commute that could become more active — for example, getting kids to the bus stop on foot or scooter instead of by car.
 Having to clean off and warm up the car in winter is a pain, anyway — plus, you’ll be helping decrease air pollution.